brucemack/kc1fsz-rc1/README.md

 ---------------------------------

-Here's the result of a firmware test to make sure the audio pass band looks right after all of the various filter, decimations, interpolations, etc. A -3dB signal was injected into the audio flow swept from 50Hz to
+Here's the result of a firmware test to make sure the audio pass band looks right after all of the various filter, decimations, interpolations, etc.

-3500Hz.
+A -3dB signal was injected into the audio flow swept from 50Hz to 3500Hz.
 The output level (i.e. the audio being passed to the transmitter) was measured at each frequency.
+This is a digital-only test to validate the firmware: the input signal was sythesized and the output level is computed digitally.

 This is an important test because it validates that audio can be passed through the digital flow without distortion.

-The output plot looks like this:
+It's also important to see that received frequencies below 350 Hz (i.e. PL tones) and above 2,500 Hz are not passed to the transmitter.

+Here's the output plot:

 ![Output Spectrum](docs/spectrum-1.jpg)